-For Vietnamese dishes you can always order your go-tos like pho or beef noodle soups, rice dishes etc. As far as rolled ice cream goes, you can order a wide selection of treats ranging from flavors like vanilla, chocolate, strawberry and even trendy flavors like matcha.
-When it comes to bubble tea or boba, they usually have the more traditional flavors.
+For Vietnamese dishes you can always order your go-tos like pho or beef noodle soups, rice dishes, etc. As far as rolled ice cream goes, you can order a wide selection of treats ranging from flavors like vanilla, chocolate, strawberry and even trendy flavors like matcha.
+When it comes to bubble tea or boba, they usually have the traditional flavors.
 You won’t find the trendy flavors you’d find in Boba Guys in the west coast or Kung Fu Tea in the north east of the US.

-Overall this place is an okay spot that covers many different things that might be desired.
+Overall this place is an okay spot that covers many different things that you might be craving.
 Vietnamese food, delicious treats and ice cream and of course the bubble tea.
 There’s not much more you can ask for in a place like this, give it a try and let us know what you think.

 Momotaro Cafe has quite the reputation as well.
 With more than 100+ positive reviews, you know they’re doing something right.
 From the pictures online and the store itself you can see how well kept and delicious their boba drinks look.
 From what we know, the most popular drinks tend to be rose milk tea with boba pearls, traditional milk tea with boba pearls and a few other original flavors.
-Not much trendy flavors here like Pho Sizzle but we do think this cafe is more catered to a boba spot than the other two above.
+Not much trendy flavors here like Pho Sizzle above but we do think this cafe is more of a true boba spot than the other two above.
 However, you’ll still find that they have ice cream treats and other food selections too!

-Overall, the food is great, the boba looks delicious and Instagram worthy and ultimately the vibe or service is always warming.
+Overall, the food is great, the boba looks delicious and Instagram worthy and ultimately the vibe or service is always inviting.
 Have a peak at Momotaro and grab yourself a boba tea with a poke bowl on the side and let us know what you think!